limbo666/BirdyFences/README.md

 This fork changed to a few points:
 1. The json file moved to the same path with executable.
-2. The first fence line is cretaed during the first execution.
+2. The first fence line is created on json file during the first execution.
-3. A program icon was added to the executable
+3. A program icon was added to the executable.

 So the following guide is not applicable anymore
 ~~In the first fence creation, you need to do it manually~~